11clock/Clockwork/README.md

 - Animation As Resource, Editor
 - Nested Objects (objects as components)
 - Content Library Management (group content into different libraries and load and unload them as needed)

+### Not Planned

+- FMOD: Proprietary audio library, integrate it into your project yourself if you want to use it.
+- Physics: This engine is focused towards pixel art, where advanced physics usually aren't needed.
+I don't recommend usng a physics engine if your game doesn't require it.
+If you really do need it, integrate an existing library on your own.
+- 3D: Falls well outside the scope of this engine.
+Again, pixel art.

 ## Why?